Murphydbuffalo/algorithms/sorting/README.md

 ## Insertion Sort

-+ Iterate through the array, and `compare` the current element to each element *to the left* in succession, swapping if the larger value is on the right.
++ Iterate through the array, and compare the current element to each element *to the left* in succession, swapping if the larger value is on the right.

 + To do this you'll need an inner loop with a variable, `j` holding the value of the starting index (so equal to `i` from the outer loop) to start.
-Decrement this inner index after each comparison with `j - 1`.
+Decrement this inner index after each comparison with the element at `j - 1`.

 This implementation on average takes (N^2/)4 time, but various significantly in performance based on the degree to which the array is already sorted.